-The 2014 K2 Happy Hour introduced a micro camber which makes it seem like a small addition but it’s actually a big change to the all around ride.
+The K2 Happy Hour introduced a micro camber in 2014 and kept the same design for 2015 which makes it seem like a small addition but it’s actually a big change to the all-around ride.
 It’s changed from a good board that was missing something on a turn/carve to a great board that is fun to turn and carve.
-The 2014 K2 Happy Hour is A Good Ride Favorite but the previous years aren’t so you know we would suggest only buying this years model.
+The 2014 and 2015 K2 Happy Hour is a better ride than the previous flat camber models.
+They were fun but not as fun as the new hybrid camber models.

-Conditions: 2 days with almost perfect snow and 1 day with good snow with some ocasional hard areas on the mountain.
+Conditions: 2 days with almost perfect snow and 1 day with good snow with some occasional hard areas on the mountain.

 Riders: James, Peter and Jimbo